 The aims were to increase the supply of shared housing and support the creation of sustainable shared tenancies, as well as gather learning about different models of sharing.
 The programme was evaluated by Sheffield Hallam University.
 The Evaluation of the Sharing Solutions Programme looks in detail at the effectiveness of different approaches.

 Spare to Share

-Throughout the programme we gathered learning and collated best practice from the schemes, which we used to create a Sharer’s Toolkit.
+Throughout the Sharing Solutions Programme we gathered learning and collated best practice from the schemes, which we used to create a Sharer’s Toolkit.
 This is a guide for practitioners hoping to set up a scheme for sharers, or improve their provision for those subject to the SAR.
 The toolkit also includes lots of useful and downloadable document templates.

-Following the government’s announcement that the SAR would apply in social housing from 2019 we used the learning from Sharing Solutions as a basis to produce Spare to Share (PDF).
-This supports social housing providers and their partners to create and support shared tenancies in the social housing sector.
+We used the learning from Sharing Solutions as a basis to produce Spare to Share (PDF) This toolkit supports social housing providers and their partners to create and support shared tenancies in the social housing sector.
 It is aimed at local authorities and registered social housing providers who are proposing to use, or already using, their housing stock to house sharers.